jzacsh/vcsq/README.md

 This very much inspired by the use-case of the popular [`vcprompt` CLI][vcprompt] I've been using for years via my `$PS1`, but also by APIs I've frequently[^freq] wanted for scripting purposes.
-Each of those APIs I wished for is now outlined in this codebase's `VcstQuery` enum of in the namesaked reference binary (at `./vcsq-cli/src/lib.rs`).
+Each of those APIs I wished for is now outlined in this codebase's `VcstQuery` enum of in the namesake reference binary (at `./vcsq_cli/src/lib.rs`).

-The goal is to have coverage for the popular VCS I personally encounter regulalry, like `git`, `hg`, `jj`, but I tried to make it as biolerplate-free as possible to add new ones.
-So **contributions of new VCS coverage** is welcome, just chat with me about it first to avoid any mis-spent time.
+The goal is to have coverage for the popular VCS I personally encounter regularly, like `git`, `hg`, `jj`, but I tried to make it as biolerplate-free as possible to add new ones.
+So **contributions of new VCS coverage** is welcome, just chat with me about it first to avoid any miss-spent time.

 ### Usage